 If you want to find a job similar to your old one, think about what kind of role you can do.

 For example, if you've been a taxi driver before, you could think about other jobs that involve driving.
 It's worth listing as many options as you can if you want to keep working in an area you've got experience in.

 You should also think about roles you can't do.
 For example because of your beliefs or if you have a disability.

 If you want to be self-employed, mention this at the interview.
-You'll still have to look for jobs with an employer but your personal adviser might be able to help you become self-employed eventually.
+You'll still have to look for jobs with an employer but your work coach might be able to help you become self-employed eventually.
 For example by sending you on a course about setting up a business.